patrickbwarren/transam-triton/EMULATOR.md

 screen) or interrupt 2 (print registers + flags and escape to the function prompt), further interrupts are disabled.
 They stay disabled until an EI instruction is encountered at some point in the monitor code.
-One can check this in the emulator by using function F5 to write the 8080 status (the interrupt enabled/disbled flag status is E/D).
+One can check this in the emulator by using shift + F5 to write the 8080 status (the interrupt enabled/disbled flag status is E/D).
 One can clearly see the interrupt enabled flag is left unset after one of these hardware interrupts, but becomes re-enabled for